The Highways of North Carolina

 1953 Guilford County

-About 1957, US 70 was given its modern routing from Thomasville bypassing High Point, Jamestown and Sedgefield, then continued along today's I-40/85 corridor to bypass Greensboro, Burlington, and Mebane.
+About 1957, US 70 was given a modern routing from Thomasville bypassing High Point, Jamestown and Sedgefield, then continued along today's I-40/85 corridor to bypass Greensboro, Burlington, and Mebane.
 US 70 tied back in to the original highway west of Hillsborough using today's Exit 161 at Efland.
 The old routing through all these places became one long US 70-A.

 In 1963, US 70 was removed from I-85 between Sedgefield and Efland and placed back on its former routing, replacing most of the US 70-A. The connector between I-85 and US 70 in Efland became a short US 70-A